alecmaly/blog/_posts/2021/2021-11-22-Scanning-and-Hooking-Dynamic-Client-Side-Data-in-Modern-Web-Applications.md

 ![window output](/assets/posts/2021-11-22-Scanning-and-Hooking-Dynamic-Client-Side-Data-in-Modern-Web-Applications/2021-11-22-13-47-47.png)

-1. This is the scroll wheel on the output, there are a MASSIVE amount of first-level objects.
+1. This is the scroll wheel on the output, there are a MASSIVE amount of top-level properties.
 2. Even after expanding the _r10 property, you can't really tell the values that are embedded at a deeper level.

 Good luck finding this manually.
 I'll see you in a few years...